vickiniu/abolish-nypd/README.md

 1. Log into for Airtable and copy the ["Product Catalog & Orders" template](https://airtable.com/templates/featured/expZvMLT9L6c4yeBX/product-catalog-and-orders).
 2. Go to [airtable.com/account](https://airtable.com/account) to generate an API key
 3. Put your Airtable API key and base ID in .env to get started!
-You can fidn the base ID on [airtable.com/api](https://airtable.com/api)
+You can find the base ID on [airtable.com/api](https://airtable.com/api)